ash-project/ash/documentation/topics/actions/read-actions.md

 ## Validations on Read Actions

 Read actions support validations to ensure query arguments meet your requirements before processing.
 Most built-in validations work on both changesets and queries.

+Validations run alongside preparations during the query building phase, in the order they are defined in the action.
+This means you can mix preparations and validations, and they will execute in the sequence you specify.

 ### Supported Validations